 Aside from being packed with folic acid and many vitamins, the fact that it’s fermented promotes probiotic growth which is universally agreed upon as positive health benefit!

-This recipe is keto approved with about 1.5g of carbs per severing!
-This soup is filled with real umami drawn from bonito flakes and is full of protein.
-Will make a great side to any meal!
+This recipe is low-carb/keto friendly with about ~2g of net carbs per severing and is filled with real umami drawn from bonito flakes and packed with ~8g protein a bowl.
+It’ll make a great side to any meal!